 DESCRIPTION OF PERFORMANCE MEASURES RATIONALE/BENCHMARKING ACTIVITIES Net Income (after Regulatory Accounts) is defined as total revenue less total expenses after regulatory account transfers, and represents the net impact of key economic and business factors that affect BC Hydro's performance.
-Regulatory account transfers include the financial impact of the factors beyond BC Hydro's control (such as water volatility, market prices, etc.) and can be recovered from ratepayers in future periods.
+Regulatory account transfers include the financial impact of the factors beyond BC Hydro's control (such as water volatility, market prices, etc.) and other items such as variances in finance charges and non-current employee future benefits costs (see Deferral and Other Regulatory Accounts section on page 32).
+The balances in the regulatory accounts are recovered from ratepayers in future periods based on BCUC approval.
 Net Income targets are based on the latest forecast and reflect expected rate increases required to enable BC Hydro to cover costs and earn allowed return on equity.
-Rate increases for F2009 to F2012 are still preliminary.
+Rate increases for F2011 and F2012 are still preliminary.
 BC Hydro regards this as a key measure because it represents the basis of performance monitoring, shareholder's return and staff incentive plans.
 Return on Assets (ROA) is defined as earnings from continuing operations before interest and income taxes, divided by the average of beginning and end of total assets.
 ROA measures the return relative to the size of the asset base used to generate this return and indicates how effectively the assets are being employed.
 ROA is frequently used in the utilities sector and is on a GAAP basis for comparability.
 Return On Regulatory Equity is defined as net income divided by average of beginning and end of year regulatory equity.
 BC Hydro's regulatory equity is deemed at 30 per cent of the average of total debt and GAAP equity balance.
 Commonly used in the utilities sector and to determine the profitability of many enterprises across the economy, Return On Regulatory Equity measures the return relative to the equity investment and indicates the financial profitability of the investment.
 EBIT (Earnings Before Interest and Taxes) Interest Coverage is defined as earnings from continuing operations before interest and income taxes, divided by gross interest incurred before subtracting capitalized interest and imputed interest on deferred revenue.
 EBIT Interest Coverage measures the company's ability to meet interest expense from operations.
 Long-term projections of this ratio provide an indication of the company's long-term financial viability.
 This is a measure of cash interest coverage and is used within the utilities sector and by financial analysts.
-Debt to GAAP Equity appears in various forms including a debt divided by debt plus equity ratio.
+Debt to GAAP Equity is defined as the ratio of debt to the sum of the total of debt and equity.
 Being of interest to sector analysts, rating agencies and finance providers, Debt to GAAP Equity is commonly used in the financial community.
 It measures the leverage in the company and is used in the regulation of electricity companies in some jurisdictions.